renatocaliari/contornos/docs/en/start.md

 # Start

-[Outlines] is a system containing basic rules that takes care of organizational aspects to give more agility to the organization, distribution of decisions giving more autonomy with responsibility and continuous organizational adaptation that encourage more experimentation inside and outside.
+[Contornos] is a system containing basic rules that takes care of organizational aspects to give more agility to the organization, distribution of decisions giving more autonomy with responsibility and continuous organizational adaptation that encourage more experimentation inside and outside.

 It makes it unnecessary:
 - hierarchical and rigid organizational charts where people have **power over** others